Scotland's Northern Edge

 Add to this the history and mystery of Strathnaver, castles and capes, villages and museums, and you’ll soon find that Scotland’s northern edge is unique indeed...

 We depart from our designated pick-up points and head north, stopping en route for refreshments.
-We continue north by the scenic coastal road to Thurso and our accommodation at the St Clair Hotel.
+We continue north by the scenic coastal road to Thurso and our accommodation at the Station Hotel, Thurso (or similar).
+All rooms have en suite facilities with TV, telephone and tea/coffee making facilities.

 Dinner is served in the evening.